-Requirement Page Risk of non- compliance Certification steps Certification type The issuing authority shall identify age questions that are common in its jurisdiction, and shall include in an mDL an age_over_NN statement for each of these ages for the mDL holder.
-25 Less privacy pre- serving Confirm existence of IA's common age questions.
-Self-certified Confirm presence of common age statements in mDL Independent expert certification Building on the requirements for a signature image in ISO/IEC 18013-1 and in the AAMVA Card Design Standard, if present the signature image must be an accurate and recognizable representation of the original signature.
-28 Inability to use mDL signature to compare against physical signature Check mDL app functionality Self-certified In case the request was received electronically, the mDL app must clearly convey what data was requested, and whether the mDL verifier intends to retain the information.
-If the request is presented in summarized form in the user interface (e.g. "Identity and driving privilege data" as opposed to "First Name, Last Name, DOB, Driving 33 Less privacy preserving Data retention w/o knowledge Check mDL app functionality Self-certified privileges"), means must be available to give the mDL holder visibility of the details of such a summarized form, both before and during a transaction.
-Less mDL holder control Check that the information released by a holder is actually all and only what is received by a verifier Independent expert certification The mDL app must provide the mDL holder full control over which data elements to share with the mDL verifier.
-33 Less privacy pre- serving Less mDL holder Control Check mDL app functionality Self-certification
+Requirement Page Risk of non-com- pliance Certification steps Certification type The issuing authority shall identify age questions that are common in its jurisdiction, and shall include in an mDL an age_over_NN state- ment for each of these ages for the mDL holder.
+26 Less privacy pre- serving Confirm existence of IA's common age questions.
+Self-certified Confirm presence of common age state- ments in mDL Independent expert certification Building on the requirements for a signature image in ISO/IEC 18013- 1 and in the AAMVA Card Design Standard, if present the signature image must be an accurate and recognizable representation of the original signature.
+29 Inability to use mDL signature to com- pare against physi- cal signature Check mDL app functionality Self-certified Issuing Authorities must not implement the server retrieval method.
+34 Issuing authority may know when an mDL holder used a credential, and which fields were shared.
+Check technical ar- chitecture docu- mentation Self-certified In case the request was received electronically, the mDL app must clearly convey what data was requested, and whether the mDL veri- fier intends to retain the information.
+If the request is presented in summarized form in the user interface (e.g. "Identity and driving priv- ilege data" as opposed to "First Name, Last Name, DOB, Driving privi- 35 Less privacy pre- serving Data retention w/o knowledge Check mDL app functionality Self-certified leges"), means must be available to give the mDL holder visibility of the details of such a summarized form, both before and during a transaction.
+Less mDL holder control Check that the in- formation released by a holder is actu- ally all and only what is received by a verifier Independent expert certification

-Requirement Page Risk of non- compliance Certification steps Certification type The app must support a graceful and informed exit from the request if the holder opts not to share the portrait image when requested.
-33 Suboptimal user experience Check mDL app functionality Self-certification If blanket sharing options are used, measures must be implemented to ensure that the mDL holder remains aware of what is being released when such an option is in effect.
+Requirement Page Risk of non-com- pliance Certification steps Certification type The mDL app must provide the mDL holder full control over which data elements to share with the mDL verifier.
+35 Less privacy pre- serving Less mDL holder Control Check mDL app functionality Self-certification The app must support a graceful and informed exit from the request if the holder opts not to share the portrait image when requested.
+35 Suboptimal user ex- perience Check mDL app functionality Self-certification If blanket sharing options are used, measures must be implemented to ensure that the mDL holder remains aware of what is being re- leased when such an option is in effect.
 An mDL holder must also be able to opt out of or cancel any blanket sharing function.
-33 Less privacy preserving Less holder control Check mDL app functionality Self-certification mDL information must be stored in encrypted form.
-34 Less privacy pre- serving Requires test plat- form Independent expert certi- fication Private key material must be protected in a security module designed for the safekeeping of key material.
-34 Possibility of copying mDL to a different device Possibility of insecure transaction communication channel Review detailed key management proce- dures Independent expert certification The mDL holder must be authenticated when any mDL data is accessed or released, at a point in time that is sufficiently close (as determined by the Issuing Authority) to the time of the access or release.
-Issuing Authorities that want to leverage device unlocking to protect mDL data must include measures to ensure that this feature has not been disabled by the mDL holder 34 Less privacy preserving Check mDL app functionality Self-certification
+35 Less privacy pre- serving Less holder control Check mDL app functionality Self-certification mDL information must be stored in encrypted form.
+35 Less privacy pre- serving Requires test plat- form Independent expert certification Private key material must be protected in a security module designed for the safekeeping of key material.
+35 Possibility of copy- ing mDL to a differ- ent device Possibility of inse- cure transaction communication channel Review detailed key management proce- dures Independent expert certification The mDL holder must be authenticated when any mDL data is ac- cessed or released, at a point in time that is sufficiently close (as de- termined by the Issuing Authority) to the time of the access or re- lease.
+Issuing Authorities that want to leverage device unlocking to protect mDL data must include measures to ensure that this feature has not been disabled by the mDL holder 35 Less privacy pre- serving Check mDL app functionality Self-certification